 - b. integer, but not natural - 4.
-What types of numbers are best to use for each real world situation? (rational, irrational, integers, whole) Support your answer. © - a.
-Your shoe size at any point in your life b.
-How many followers you have on Instagram - c.
-The cost of your dream vacation - d.
-The exact circumference of a circular field. - 5.
+What types of numbers are best to use for each variable? (rational, irrational, integers, whole) Support your answer. © - a.
+Your shoe size, s, at any point in your life - b.
+How many followers, f, you have on Instagram - c.
+The cost, c, of your dream vacation - d.
+The exact circumference, C, of a circular field. - 5.
 Kyle claims that all natural numbers must be whole numbers.
 John states that all integers must be whole numbers.
-Who do you agree with, and why?
+Who do you agree with, and why? - 6.
+True or false: The number .22222... is irrational.
+Explain your answer. - 7.
+Is the statement always, sometimes, or never true?
+Explain.
+"A natural number is whole."